rgischk/wordle-bot/README.md

 I picked typescript to write the bot, simply because that is what I am currently using at work.
 It is probably not the best choice to write command line interfaces, but also not the worst.

-## Future additions

-I might add twitter integration to automatically tweet the bots result every day (as so many other people have done).
-It would probably also be neat to generate the "copy & paste"-ready output containing the result of your game, as the original does.